ceanwang/hfcNastran95/README.md

 Import an Inp case file and draw mesh.

-Import F06 result file, draw mesh and displacement.
+Open F06 result file with Notepad.exe (Windows only.)

 ## Installation
 This workbench is developed on Windows 10.